inlets/inlets-operator/README.md

 ### [inlets PRO](https://github.com/inlets/inlets-pro)

+* Automatic end-to-end encryption of the control-plane using PKI and TLS
+* Tunnel any TCP traffic at L4 i.e. Mongo, Postgres, MariaDB, Redis, NATS, SSH and TLS itself.
 * Tunnel an IngressController including TLS termination and LetsEncrypt certs from cert-manager
-* Tunnel any TCP traffic at L4 i.e. Mongo, Postgres, MariaDB, Redis, NATS, SSH and TLS itself.
-* Automatic end-to-end encryption built-in with TLS.
+* Punch out multiple ports such as 80 and 443 over the same tunnel
 * Commercially licensed and supported.
 For cloud native operators and developers.
-* Punch out multiple ports such as 80 and 443 over the same tunnel

-Discounted [pricing available](https://docs.inlets.dev/#/pricing/?id=pricing) for personal use.
+Heavily discounted [pricing available](https://inlets.dev/) for personal use.

 ### [inlets OSS](https://github.com/inlets/inlets)

+* No encryption enabled for the control-plane.
 * Tunnel L7 HTTP traffic.
+* Punch out only one port per tunnel, port name must be: `http`
 * Free, OSS, built for community developers.

-* Punch out only one port per tunnel, port name must be: `http`
-* No encryption enabled by default.
+If you transfer any secrets, login info, business data, or confidential information then you should use inlets PRO for its built-in encryption using TLS and PKI.

+### inlets projects

+Inlets is a Cloud Native Tunnel and is [listed on the Cloud Native Landscape](https://landscape.cncf.io/category=service-proxy&format=card-mode&grouping=category&sort=stars) under *Service Proxies*.

+* [inlets](https://github.com/inlets/inlets) - Cloud Native Tunnel for L7 / HTTP traffic written in Go
+* [inlets-pro](https://github.com/inlets/inlets-pro-pkg) - Cloud Native Tunnel for L4 TCP
+* [inlets-operator](https://github.com/inlets/inlets-operator) - Public IPs for your private Kubernetes Services and CRD
+* [inletsctl](https://github.com/inlets/inletsctl) - Automate the cloud for fast HTTP (L7) and TCP (L4) tunnels

+## Author

+inlets and inlets-operator are brought to you by [Alex Ellis](https://twitter.com/alexellisuk).
+Alex is a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) and the founder of [OpenFaaS](https://github.com/openfaas/faas/).

+`inlets` is made available free-of-charge, but you can support its ongoing development through [GitHub Sponsors](https://insiders.openfaas.io/) 💪

 ## Status and backlog